-Senator Collins has long led efforts to preserve LWCF, our nation’s most successful conservation and outdoor recreation program
+Senator Collins has long led efforts to preserve LWCF, our nation’s most successful conservation and outdoor recreation program.

-Over the last five decades, Maine has received more than $191 million in funding from LWCF
+Over the last five decades, Maine has received more than $191 million in funding from LWCF.

-In June, Senator Collins spoke from the Senate floor to urge her colleagues to pass this important bipartisan legislation.
+Last week, Senator Collins spoke from the Senate floor to urge her colleagues to pass this important bipartisan legislation.

 In addition to Senator Collins, the Great American Outdoors Act was introduced by Senators Angus King (I-ME), Cory Gardner (R-CO), Joe Manchin (D-WV), Steve Daines (R-MT), Martin Heinrich (D-NM), Rob Portman (R-OH), Mark Warner (D-VA), Lamar Alexander (R-TN), and Richard Burr (R-NC), and has 59 Senate cosponsors.